 Infections

-• Cancers that directly affect the bone marrow, including leukemia and lymphoma
+• Cancers that directly affect the bone marrow, such as leukemia and lymphoma

 • Cancers that spread to the bone, disrupting the production of white blood cells